marafathussain/ML_book_easy/chapters/chapter1.md

 The modern AI era began with a dramatic demonstration:

 **AlexNet (2012)**: A deep convolutional neural network achieved unprecedented accuracy (84.7%) in the ImageNet image recognition challenge, crushing previous methods (74%).
-This wasn't incremental progress—it was a paradigm shift.
+This wasn't incremental progress, it was a paradigm shift.

 **Why did deep learning suddenly work?**